Blog / Beginner's handbook / Guide to Creating Perfect Embroidery Files

 Embroidery sewing machines “read” designs entirely differently than printing machines.
 For that reason, creating an embroidery file is an entirely different system.

 Before the embroidery process can begin, we need to convert your file into a format that our embroidery machines can read.
 This process is called digitization.

-Submit your design to Printful in .jpg or .png format, and we’ll digitize it for a one-time fee of $9.95.
+Submit your design to Printful as a vector file (preferably in AI or PDF formats, though high resolution PNG also works), and we’ll digitize it for a one-time fee.
 But note that each style of embroidery requires a separate digitized file.
-So if you submit one design for 3D puff and later want the same design for flat embroidery, you’ll have digitize that too.
+So if you submit one design for 3D puff and later want the same design for flat embroidery, you’ll have to digitize that too.

 The size of your design will be based on the available embroidery area of the hat you choose.
 Some hats have a higher profile and therefore can print a higher design.
 Whereas there are low profile hats, like the 5-panel hats, which have a lower available height.

 Here are the size dimensions for printing on caps and beanies:

 Don’t forget to take a look at all of our hats.
 The price you see includes the embroidery, just remember that 3D puff and side logos cost a little extra!

 How do you create your embroidery file?
 Use our Design Maker’s mockup feature!

 Printful has developed the first-ever mockup and embroidery file generator, which will make your life a whole lot easier if you’re into hats.
 And as we mentioned before, it has a unique text tool that allows you to create text-based flat embroidery designs without leaving the generator.

 And finally, we suggest watching our embroidery design tutorial video below and checking out embroidery guidelines.